r5atom/Saturday-Datascience/README.md

 - Images can be used for classification.

 ## Change log
-- Januari 2022:
+- June 2022: Textual changes
-    - Also retrieve inspection info (APK) from RDW
+- Januari 2022: Also retrieve inspection info (APK) from RDW
 - June 2021:
     - Cleaner notebooks by deleting outputs before committing
     - Auctions are bi-monthly